Choosing a surgeon can be an overwhelming task for patients, particularly one that is...

 Once entropion surgery has been completed, the recovery process will begin.
 A feeling of tightness is normal and will gradually disappear as part of healing.
 Patients must apply an antibiotic ointment for a week to help avoid infection.

 Patients often experience a degree of bruising and swelling in the eye area.
 These can be reduced with the help of cold compresses.
 It will take about two weeks for all bruising and swelling to fade.
+Follow-up visits will be scheduled following your entropion surgery in Fort Myers to ensure that you are healing properly.

 Schedule Your Consultation